FAQ

 But where exactly lies the significant sustainability impact of the project, and how is it achieved?
 Here we answer the most critical questions about Leuna:

-- Bio-Monoehtylene Glycol (Bio-MEG)
+- Glycol mix

 - Industrial sugar in a liquid solution

-The output ratio of these products is directly linked to the physical properties of the utilized wood.
-The hemicellulose part will be converted to industrial sugar.
-The lignin will be converted to RFF.
-The cellulose components of beechwood will be transformed to the glycol streams MEG and MPG.
-In addition to residual material streams, e.g. from sawmills, the biorefinery in Leuna will also use regional, and 100% certified industrial and thinned wood from native deciduous tree species.
+In addition to residual material streams, e.g., from sawmills, the biorefinery in Leuna will also use regional and 100% certified industrial and thinned wood from native deciduous tree species.
 In this way, UPM creates incentives for forest owners to promote forest conversion to climate- and site-adapted mixed forests.

 UPM itself invests in innovative production concepts that take this circular economy into account.
 UPM's biorefinery guarantees that no fossil fuels are burned during regular operation.
 The regional availability of green hydrogen, electricity and steam was also a decisive criterion in choosing a location.
 The world's largest electrolysis plant for the production of green hydrogen is currently being built in Leuna.
 A waste incineration plant supplies low-emission steam for production.
 Furthermore, the possibility of generating and using green electricity is being examined, and work is being carried out with suppliers on low-CO2 alternatives for the process chemicals used.